 Primary Control Secondary Control Tertiary Control Why is this control used?
 To stabilise the frequency in case of any imbalance To bring back the frequency To restore the secondary control reserve, to manage eventual congestions How is this achieved?
-Autom Automatically Where is this control performed?
+Automatically natically Manually Where is this control performed?
 Locally Centrally Who sends the control signal to the source of reserve?
 Local sensor System Operator System Operator When is this control activated?
-Immediately Depends on the system What sources of reserves can be used? eserves can be Partially loaded units, loads, fast-starting units -starting units
+Immediately Depends on the system What sources of reserves can be used?
+Partially loaded units, loads, fast-starting units